Trae Young Player Props: Hawks vs. Wizards

-Trae Young and his Atlanta Hawks teammates hit the court versus the Washington Wizards on Wednesday at 7:00 PM ET.
+The Atlanta Hawks, Trae Young included, hit the court versus the Washington Wizards on Friday at 7:00 PM ET.

-We're going to examine Young's prop bets, using stats and trends to help you make good picks.
+If you'd like to make predictions on Young's performance, we look at his available prop bets, using stats and trends, below.

 Trae Young Prop Bets vs. the Wizards